mollydotwhat/insecurity-generator/README.md

 ### even if it was working it is a terrible way to generate a password

+the (terrible) code is literally in the script.js file. it exists; it just doesn't work.

 <!-- 03 JavaScript: Password Generator -->

 <!-- ## Your Task